Chairman & Independent Director

 Since joining PNB, he has also held several portfolios including Senior Manager of Operations, Assistant Vice President of Unit Trust Operations, Senior Vice President of Finance & Investment Processing and Chief Financial Officer of Finance & Information Technology Division.
 He is also a director in several subsidiaries within the PNB Group of Companies.

 Dato’ Nizam is a Fellow of the Association of Chartered Certified Accountants, member of the Malaysian Institute of Accountants and Certified Financial Planner.
-He holds an Executive Master of Business Administration degree from the Asian Institute of Management and has attended Huddersfield Polytechnic in the UK.
+He holds an Executive Master of Business Administration degree from the Asian Institute of Management.

 Mahadzir Azizan has held key positions both in the private and public sectors.
 He joined the Judicial and Legal Service of the Malaysian Government as a Deputy Public Prosecutor and Federal Counsel upon completing his legal training as a Barrister-at-Law from Lincoln’s Inn in London, and was called to the English Bar in 1978.